kinoshitayoshihiro/composer2/docs/vocal_generator.md

 The events are attached to each note in `_apply_vibrato_to_part`.

 ```python
 from utilities.vibrato_engine import generate_vibrato

 # example: 1 qL note with 0.5 semitone depth at 5 Hz
 events = generate_vibrato(1.0, 0.5, 5.0)
 ```

+## Expression & Vibrato

+`VocalGenerator` exposes articulation parameters so that vibrato and special markers can be toggled from the CLI or config file.
+Pass `--vibrato-depth` and `--vibrato-rate` on the command line, or set them under `part_defaults.vocal` in `main_cfg.yml`.

+Use `--no-enable-articulation` to disable vibrato, glissando and trill events.
+The values are passed directly to `generate_vibrato`, `generate_gliss`, and `generate_trill`.

 ## TTS Integration
 `scripts/synthesize_vocal.py` reads a MIDI file and a JSON list of